top of page

 Veterinary Surgeon

-I also qualified from Bristol Vet School in 2008.
+I qualified from Bristol Vet School in 2008.
 I'm geeky at heart and love medicine and ultrasonography, the way the body works is so clever!
 I have achieved my Cert AVP focussing on internal medicine; having taken a bit of a break from studying to grow our family, I am now really interested to perfect my ultrasonography more and am currently undertaking a 2 year diagnostic imaging post graduate course.
 I love seeing the relationship between owners and their pets and feel privileged to be able to help that be a healthy and happy one.
 Outside of work I'm devoted to our two daughters Elia and Lori, you can often find us squelching in mud or splashing in puddles with our dog Hattie, not forgetting Frank the cat who often follows us on the school run!
 I also like to squeeze in a bit of running and Ashtanga when I find the time.

 Caroline Kingston BVSc MRCVS